Shrutivk12/AI_Summary_Ext/README.md

-# AI Summary for Articles 📰✨
+# AI Summarizer for Articles 📰✨

 A Chrome Extension that extracts text from articles and provides a concise AI-generated summary using Gemini API.